mixu/nwm/readme.md

 I'm now actively using this as my primary window manager, as multi-monitor support is finally OK.
 You can give it a try as your primary as well, and report back bugs -- or nwm in a secondary X server using Xephyr.

+I'm looking for co-maintainers (e.g. interested in improving the nwm core, including the C++ stuff) and contributors (writing layouts and other JS code).
+Send pull requests :).

 # Features

 Cpp bindings: